vmware-archive/gemfire-greenplum-examples/exportLarge/README.md

 1. From the ```/basic``` directory, start the docker with GPDB image:
         $ scripts/rundocker.sh

-2. From the ```/basic directory, create the database and table in GPDB cluster
+2. From the ```/basic director, create the database and table in GPDB cluster
         $ scripts/setupDB.sh

 	Gemfire/Geode version: 9.0.3